zalkikar/limitation-learning/README.md

 We apply generative adversarial imitation learning (GAIL) to produce a proxy for the reward function present in a basic conversation, using the Cornell Movie Dialog Corpus.
 We apply imitation learning to craft coherent replies to the input utterance.
+Thus, the actor network is Seq2Seq w/ Attention pre-trained with imitation learning.

 Down the line, our focus is on an auxilary objective of GAIL, using a discriminator network as a proxy for a reward function.